sourdough croissants

 rolled dough ready for the second fold

-Now fold your dough in thirds as if you’re folding a letter, brushing away loose flour as you go.
+Now fold the dough in thirds as if you’re folding a letter, brushing away loose flour as you go.

 folding the dough in thirds as if folding a letter